 If you know what points you're trying to communicate through traditional or social media, it will be easier to evaluate whether the effort is worthwhile for time-honored neighborhood favorites, including:

 Granted, all these things will bring you free publicity if you do them right, but they all take volunteer-exhausting work too.

-The advantages of a good communications program include:
+In sum, the advantages of a good communications program include: